MoodReads vs StoryGraph

 What MoodReads adds

 MoodReads is built for one thing: helping romantasy readers find the right book for their current mood.
-Every book gets tagged across 40+ fields, and you can search by any of them.
+We go deeper on romance-specific metadata, and Premium lets you search your own imported TBR by those tags.

-• Natural language search—"slow burn fae romance with moderate spice and a guaranteed HEA."
-BookMatch understands tropes, vibes, and vague requests.
+- Natural language search—"slow burn fae romance with moderate spice and a guaranteed HEA."
+BookMatch understands tropes, vibes, and vague requests across your TBR and the full catalog.

-• Relationship dynamics, FMC/MMC archetypes, HEA/HFN status—the stuff romantasy readers actually search for.
+- Relationship dynamics, FMC/MMC archetypes, HEA/HFN status—the stuff romantasy readers search for once the mood gets too specific for genre tags.

 Side by side